Qiskit/RFCs/####-Pulse-Channels-IR-and-Compiler.md

 Under the new proposal, the dependency on backend mapping will be removed, and Qiskit Pulse users (and particularly Qiskit Experiments users) will be able to write backend-agnostic template programs, which could be used across devices.
 Additionally, custom frames will make it easier to experiment with qudit control.

-The extra compilation needs introduced by the new channel model motivate the introduction the new Pulse IR and compiler.
-However, this was also a long standing goal on its own, further motivated by the desire to unify pulse compilation and allow for more flexibility in output formats.
+However, supporting this change adds significant compilation needs, which are hard to implement in the current workflow.

 ## User Benefit
+- Qiskit contributors as well as vendors will have a unified compilation code which will be simpler to adjust for future needs and changes.
 - Qiskit Pulse users will have a clearer and more efficient way to write their Pulse programs.
 - Qiskit Experiments users will be able to write more streamlined template experiments.
 - Qiskit Pulse users will have easier access to qudit control.
-- Maintainers and contributors to Qiskit Pulse will have a unified compilation code which will be simpler to adjust for future needs and changes.

 ## Design Proposal
 One can schematically split the user interface of Qiskit Pulse into three layers -